Zylann/godot_voxel/doc/source/getting_the_module.md

 !!! note
 	You will need a Github account to be able to download development builds.
 Otherwise, links will not work.

-!!! warning
-	Godot 4 has no stable version yet.
-It has the very latest new features but will be full of bugs.
-It is possible to work with it, but be aware many features may not work correctly and errors will often show up.
-If your build errors out, check the github actions for the latest godot git commit working with the latest Zylann/godot_voxel commit: https://github.com/Zylann/godot_voxel/actions

 #### For Godot 3 (legacy builds)